hd1047/Labs/README.md

 # Optional Project for Machine Learning Course
 This project is about `sentiment analysis on tweets`.
-Netid of group numbers are hd1047,yl5934,yl6019.
 ### Training Dataset from Kaggle
 1. The Kaggle Dataset contains tweets from a political debate in America.<br>
 2. Tweets were scraped from Twitter of Nov.2016 and were manually classified into positive, negative, and neutral categories.<br>